In this article, we’re going to give you an overview of Curtin University and the medical courses it offers that require

 - The application is ranked on a 60:40 base with 60% of weight on ATAR score and 40% upon UCAT score.

-- Students are required to submit supplementary documents with their application.
-The document is a predicted ATAR form which must be completed by your school and sent to Curtin before November 1.
+- Students are required to submit the Curtin predicted ATAR form (completed by their school Principal) to Curtin before the published deadline.

 Interview Criteria and structure:

 - Criteria: Students must demonstrate a knowledge of the medical profession, their ability to communicate clearly and think critically.

 - Structure: The interview is structured as a Multiple Mini Interview.
 There are two rounds of interviews: